marksparkza/jschon/docs/usage/jsonschema.rst

 >>> int_schema = JSONSchema({
 ...     "type": "integer"
-... })
-jschon.exceptions.JSONSchemaError: The schema's metaschema URI has not been set

-Oops!
-As you can see, without specifying a *metaschema*, jschon won't know how to interpret ``"type"`` or any other keyword.
-The metaschema URI may be parameterized, or it may be provided using the ``"$schema"`` keyword:

->>> int_schema = JSONSchema({
-...     "type": "integer"
 ... }, metaschema_uri=URI("https://json-schema.org/draft/2020-12/schema"))

+Every schema requires a metaschema.
+The referenced :class:`~jschon.vocabulary.Metaschema` provides the schema with :class:`~jschon.vocabulary.Keyword` classes for each of its keywords, and can be used to validate the schema.
+The metaschema URI may be parameterized, as above, or it may be provided using the ``"$schema"`` keyword:

 >>> int_schema = JSONSchema({
 ...     "type": "integer",